-Each dot in the chart below was a member of the Senate in 2010.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Brownback is shown as a purple triangle. (analysis methodology)
+Brownback is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the Senate in 2010 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Brownback was the primary sponsor of 10 bills that were enacted.
 The most recent include: